WillHTam/swift-rating-app/README.md

 - Attached model object to table view controller
 - Added sample data to the model, and used the controller to dynamically fill the table with the model data
 - Added segues and unwind segues with IB and prepare(for segue:)
+- Pass data across segues
-- Private functions with guard
+- Make private functions with guard
--
+- Push scenes onto the navigation stack
+- Present views modally and how to dismiss modals